 The Berlin Hauptbahnhof is centrally located only a few blocks from the Reichstag.
 Berlin trains going to Italy will mostly connect through Zurich.

 The Hamburg Hauptbahnhof is also very impressive.
 There are 14 Gleise (tracks).
-Gleise 1 to 4 serve the S-Bahn, the suburban rail service; Gleise 5 to 14 are for regular train service.
+Gleise 1 to 4 serve the S-Bahn, the suburban rail service and Gleise 5 to 14 are for regular train service.
 Most InnerCity Express (ICE) trains glide in and out of the Hauptbahnhof on Gleise 13 and 14.
 Hamburg trains to and from Italy will connect through either Zurich or Basel, Switzerland.

 Pre-sale and date change